-History BSEd students should include both the Contemporary/Controversial Issue paper and the major research paper from HIST 401: Historiography.
+History BSEd students should include both the Contemporary/Controversial Issue paper and the major research paper from HIST 301 (or HIST 401 if you took that course).
 Otherwise, you should not include more than one piece of work from a class unless you have discussed this with your advisor and he or she agrees that you should do so.